Stuartlab-UCSC/hexmap-view/.docs/query/queryApi.rst

 All Queries
 -----------
-API query URLs begin with "https://tumormap.ucsc.edu/query/" for production, followed by the specific query ID.
-For develoment, use "http://hexmap.sdsc.edu:8111/query/" followed by the query ID.
+API query URLs begin with "http://tumormap.ucsc.edu/query/" followed by the specific query ID.
+For testing in development, use "http://hexmap.sdsc.edu:8111/query/" followed by the query ID.

 API query parameters are sent in the HTTP POST message body in JSON format.